ethereum/ethereum-org-website/src/content/guides/how-to-revoke-token-access/index.md

 We advise to refresh the revoking tool after few minutes and connect your wallet again to double check if revoked contract has disappeared from the list.

-<mark>We recommend you never allow projects unlimited access to your tokens and revoke all token allowance access regularly.</mark>
+<mark>We recommend you never allow projects unlimited access to your tokens and revoke all token allowance access regularly.
+Revoking token access will never result in loss of funds.</mark>

 ## Frequently asked questions